 To transit Port Phillip Heads the significant swell must be less than 2 metres and wind less than 20kts from the Southerly half.
 All these sites are usually updated around 5am and 5pm each day.
 If we think the weather will cancel your trip we will either call or email following the update the day before so it is essential that you have given us all your details.

-West to southwesterly 15 to 20 knots decreasing to below 10 knots in the evening.
+South to southwesterly 15 to 20 knots tending west to southwesterly below 10 knots during the afternoon.